ctubio/ibkr-portfolio-groups-and-colors/README.md

 - Click on any price to enable Text-to-speech every 21 seconds (of Net Amount value or any position Last Price value).
 - Click on any mini chart of the right sidebar to open a new window with a TradingView chart.
 - Colorful columns to easy read the table of positions or the balances, based on FIX fields id numbers when possible.
+- Colorful sparkline charts for all positions, recording the last 5 minutes every 30 seconds.
 - Colorful top Bid/Ask price with a custom opinionated volume indicator based on the current Ask/Bid sizes.
 - CSS for the whole layout redesigned to allow the table of positions to make use of all useless white spaces vertically and horizontally, while moving useless menus and headers out of the way too.
 - On Trades page, click on any trade to copy the "ticker + amount + average price" to the textarea (as trading notes).